addzest/booklibrary/README.md

 username: admin
 password: admin

-users register: all wih role "reader"
+users register: all with role "reader"